 Hotspot Shield advertises itself as the “world’s fastest VPN.”
-A Virtual Private Network significantly improves your privacy and security when online, and Hotspot Shield bundles several other security products.
+A VPN can significantly improve your privacy and security when online, and Hotspot Shield bundles several other security products.
 It’s available for Mac, Windows, Linux, iOS, Android, smart TVs, and routers.

 What Are Hotspot Shield’s Strengths?